‘Goodbye, Don’t Come Visit,’ Gleeful New York Politician Tells Donald Trump, After Trump Relocates To Florida

-During a CNN interview on Friday, the speaker of the New York City Council appeared to be gleeful that Donald Trump has decided to leave the city The day after New York Governor Andrew Cuomo told Trump “Good riddance,” Corey Johnson told Trump, “We don’t need you!”
+During a CNN interview on Friday, the speaker of the New York City Council appeared to be gleeful that Donald Trump has decided to leave the city the day after New York Governor Andrew Cuomo told Trump, “Good riddance,” Corey Johnson told Trump, “We don’t need you!”

-On Thursday, Trump said that, after a lifetime of living in New York City where he was born, he is now changing his primary legal residence from 721 5th Avenue in Manhattan — the address of Trump Tower — to Palm Beach, Florida.
+On Thursday, Trump said that, after a lifetime of living in New York City, he is now changing his primary legal residence from 721 5th Avenue in Manhattan — the address of Trump Tower — to Palm Beach, Florida.
 The historic Mar-a-Lago estate, Trump said, will now serve as his primary address.
 He has owned the landmark property since 1985.

 Trump’s announcement was welcomed by New York’s top political leaders.
 After saying, “He’s all yours, Florida,” on his Twitter account Thursday, on November 1, Cuomo said that he did not believe Trump was “ever a New Yorker anyway,” as quoted via Twitter by The Hill.